enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 Although both of these cases are partially mitigated by the 4 byte random nonce, this can compromise the security of the encryption.

+When `--feature-gates=KMSv2KDF=true` is set, KMS v2 generates single use data encryption keys from a secret seed.
+This eliminates the need for a counter based nonce while avoiding nonce collision concerns.
+It also removes any specific concerns with using KMS v2 and VM state store.

 {{< /caution >}}

 ## Configuring the KMS provider